AndreasG11/MAE224/Example-3-:-Servos.md

 %Enter access token below.
 This can be found in the settings of your Particle Account atoken = 'abc123'; %YOUR ACCESS TOKEN HERE

-%Enter the core ID
+%Enter the Photon ID
-core =  'class1'; %YOUR PHOTON ID OR NAME HERE
+core =  'my_photon'; %YOUR PHOTON ID OR NAME HERE

 %Instantiates a new Photon object g = Photon(core,atoken);